 - A review of the interest and inflation rates does not involve the collection of significant data and can be updated annually.
-In addition, it keeps the Board focused more closely on these critical assumptions. - In GRS's July 14, 2022 Actuarial Experience Study, they presented the opinions of five independent investment consultants on the future long term expected earnings of the System and concluded that, the 20-year expected geometric mean of the JRS portfolio is 6.66% (See Exhibit C of the 2022 Economic Assumption Update Review).
-They also presented the distribution of the 20-year average geometric net nominal return for these five consultants.
-This showed that JRS has a 52.22% chance of meeting or exceeding the 6.50% assumption (See the fifth column, bottom row).
-However, GRS in that same review presented a 10-year outlook which produced a 5.59% expected geometric mean with only 40.46% chance of meeting or exceeding 6.50%.
-This is why we find it is reasonable to anticipate a future reduction in the discount rate and recommend additional stress testing of a possible discount rate change in future valuations.
+In addition, it keeps the Board focused more closely on these critical assumptions. - In GRS's June 26, 2023 Economic Assumption Update Review, they presented the opinions of seven independent investment consulting firms on the future long-term (20 to 30 year outlook) expected earnings of the System and concluded that, the long-term expected geometric mean of the JRS portfolio is 7.11% (See Exhibit C of the 2023 Economic Assumption Update Review, which is reproduced below for ease of reference).
+In the future, we suggest that GRS disclose more information about these capital market assumptions, including a list of the investment consulting firms included and the dates of the capital market assumptions.
+They also presented the distribution of the 20-year average geometric net nominal return for these seven consulting firms.
+This showed that JRS has a 58.50% chance of exceeding the 6.50% assumption (see the fifth column, bottom row in Exhibit C).

+In addition, GRS in that same review presented a 10-year outlook based on 11 independent investment consulting firm's capital market assumptions which produced a 6.92% expected geometric mean with a 54.35% chance of exceeding the 6.50% assumption.